-Purchase requisitions for student groups are available through the Community Council office and must be submitted in paper form to the director of student development and community leadership for review.
+Purchase requisitions for student groups are available through the Community Council office and must be submitted in paper form to the student activities coordinator for review.

 All purchase requisitions must be completed in their entirety.
-Student groups must include on the paper form, a complete mailing address with zip code and a thirteen-digit budget account number along with all proper signatures.
+Student groups must include on the paper form a complete mailing address with zip code and a 13-digit budget account number along with all proper signatures.